 8 garlic cloves, finely chopped

-3 tablespoons golden balsamic vinegar or sherry vinegar
+3 Tbsp. golden balsamic vinegar or sherry vinegar

 1 cup finely chopped fire roasted red bell peppers